Leonard Mackenzie Reilly

 Leonard Mackenzie Reilly (July 12, 1912 - May 21, 2008) was a Canadian politician for the Ontario PC Party and a businessman.

 Background

-Reilly was born to Anglican Irish immigrants from County Londonderry, and was the 13th of 16 children of James Reilly and Mary Jane Whiteside.
+Reilly was born to Anglican Irish immigrants from County Londonderry, and was the 13th of 16 children of James Reilly (1868-1953) and Mary Jane Whiteside (1874-1946).
 His family settled in Toronto, Ontario, Canada and ran a grocery store.

-His wife, Hilda Beulah Huffman, died in 1978.
-He was the father of Lenore, Lynne and stepson, Nick, and he was predeceased by daughter Lois.

 Before politics, he was a locksmith, taking on a career after high school and learning from his brother, Allen Gordon Reilly, who had opened Reilly Lock on Yonge Street.
 He ultimately went on to manage and co-own the business, which grew to become one of the largest locksmithing companies in Toronto, with over 40 employees.
 Reilly had a keen interest in public speaking and Reilly developed and owned the Reilly Institute of Effective Public Speaking.
 During the late 1940s and 1950s, Reilly was a Toronto alderman.